thestinger/termite/README.rst

 * ``ctrl-shift-c``: copy to CLIPBOARD
 * ``ctrl-shift-v``: paste from CLIPBOARD
 * ``ctrl-shift-u``: unicode input (standard GTK binding)

+Scrollback search:

 * ``ctrl-shift-f``: start forward search
 * ``ctrl-shift-b``: start reverse search
 * ``ctrl-shift-n``: jump to next search match
 * ``ctrl-shift-p``: jump to previous search match

+The current selection is changed to the search match and copied to the PRIMARY clipboard buffer.